SteveBeeblebrox/JSION/README.md

 + Any valid JSON should be valid JSION
 + JSION should work the same on a minified form as it does in an equivalent expanded form.
 (Newlines and whitespace should not matter.)
 ## Known Issues
 + Comments right before a number, boolean, or null are treated differently when minified.
+When fixed, the whole value will be escaped and included in a comment if the first character or digit is escaped.